 Square feet and Katha are two commonly used land measurement units in India, but they belong to very different systems.
-Square feet is a standardized international unit widely used in urban real estate, while Katha is a traditional, region-specific unit still prevalent in eastern Indian states.
+Square feet is a standardised international unit widely used in urban real estate, while Katha is a traditional, region-specific unit still prevalent in eastern Indian states.
 Understanding how to convert between these two units is essential for anyone dealing with property buying, selling, or documentation.
 The conversion is not fixed across the country, which often creates confusion among buyers and sellers.
 Different states like Bihar, West Bengal, and Assam use different Katha values, making it important to always check local standards before making calculations.
 This guide explains square feet, Katha, their differences, conversion methods, tables, and practical examples to help you make accurate land measurements confidently.

 Square feet (sq ft) is a standard unit of area measurement used globally, especially in real estate.
 It represents the area of a square with sides of one foot each.
 In India, square feet is widely accepted in urban housing, commercial spaces, and official property documents.
 It provides a consistent and easy-to-understand measurement for comparing property sizes.
 Since it follows a fixed system, square feet eliminates confusion and is preferred in modern land transactions and planning.

-Where Square Feet is commonly used?
+Where square feet is commonly used?

 Square feet is mainly used in urban real estate markets.
 It is the standard measurement for apartments, residential plots, and commercial buildings.
 Developers use it to describe carpet area, built-up area, and super built-up area.
 It is also commonly used in property advertisements, housing schemes, and government approvals.
 Because of its uniformity, square feet helps buyers easily compare properties across cities and regions.

-What is Katha?
+What is katha?

-Why Katha varies across regions?
+Why katha varies across regions?

 Katha varies because India did not standardize traditional land units.
 Different kingdoms and local administrations historically defined land measurements differently.
 Over time, these regional systems continued in land records.
 Even today, state governments follow local customs, which is why Katha size differs from one state to another.

-Square Feet to Katha conversion formula
+Square feet to katha conversion formula

 To convert square feet to Katha, you divide the total square feet by the local Katha value of that region.